nginxinc/nginx-ingress-workshops/OSS/labs/lab9/readme.md

 - Create a new Kubernetes namespace
 - Deploy and test a new application
-- Access this new app thru Nginx Ingress Controller
+- Access this new app thru NGINX Ingress Controller

 <br/>